unibuc-cs/CyberGuardian/README.md

 * Notes:
    - Check our video demos, create a profile, and test your skills.
    - To run our demo in the presentations, define a OS env variable: DEMO_USE_CASE=hospital

+## Dataset
+   - Our dataset is uploaded to https://huggingface.co/datasets/unibuc-cs/CyberGuardianDataset
+   - Note that the repository contains scripts to inject your own data, update the dataset and even include your data in RAG.
+   - Check the documentation in the Readme.

 ## Development
 We created a set of Pycharm confirmation to sustain development.
 If you load the project you will see various setups to speed to things.